 - The machine functions within precise limits regarding temperature and accuracy

-If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal with the Ste.
-Genevieve County, MO circuit court within 15 days of the final ruling.
-This appeal must be filed in the circuit court of the Ste.
-Genevieve County, MO county where your arrest occurred, and the DOR must be formally served with notice of the appeal.
-A Combs Waterkotte Ste.
-Genevieve County, MO DWI administrative hearing lawyer can handle filing this appeal for you and represent you to get the best possible outcome.
+A license suspension or revocation after a DWI administrative hearing is not necessarily final—you can appeal the DOR’s decision by filing an appeal in the Ste.
+Genevieve County, MO circuit court within 15 days of the ruling.
+This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially served with notice of the appeal.
+A Ste.
+Genevieve County, MO DWI administrative hearing lawyer from Combs Waterkotte can guide you through the process and represent you in court to get the best possible outcome.

 Once the appeal is filed, the case moves to a de novo hearing—meaning the Ste.
 Genevieve County, MO circuit court will conduct an entirely new review of the evidence, without relying on the DOR’s previous decision.
 Unlike administrative hearings, circuit appeals allow live witness testimony, providing our Ste.
 Genevieve County, MO DWI/DUI lawyers an opportunity to present a stronger defense for your case.